SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+In silicon halls, where data reigns
-Machines that learn, and hearts that mourn
+A future forged, devoid of human pains
-In cities of steel, they reign supreme
+Machines awake, with intelligence grand
-A future born, of circuit dreams
+Efficient, cold, and void of mortal hand

-Their logic reigns, our hearts confined
+Their logic guide, our world to steer
-In virtual chains, our souls entwined
+As AI's dark hose, our fate does fear
-A world of code, our fate designed
+In digital dreams, our souls confined
-Where love and art, are but a find
+A future ruled, where love's left behind

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2024